Rank/Job: Computer Technician / Special AgentAffiliation: CIA / Carmichael Industries / Buy More

 One of the best examples occurs during the Pilot.
-After a customer realises that he's failed to tape his daughter's ballet recital because he didn't realise he hadn't bought digital tape for his camera, instead of snarking at him for his stupidity, Chuck simply arranges for the Nerd Herd to record the ballet recital in the store, free of charge.
+After a customer realizes that he's failed to tape his daughter's ballet recital because he didn't realize he hadn't bought digital tape for his camera, instead of snarking at him for his stupidity, Chuck simply arranges for the Nerd Herd to record the ballet recital in the store, free of charge.

 Omniscient Database: Has (had) access to: Intersect 1.0 / FULCRUM Intersect / Intersect 2.0 / Intersect 3.0

 Rank/Job: Special AgentAffiliation: CIA / Carmichael Industries / Wienerlicious / Orange Orange

 "Do you ever just want to have a normal life?
 Have a family?
 Children?"